NikolasEnt/NikolasEnt.github.io/proj/proj2/proj2.md

 project_id: proj2
 ---

 This Project is based on the fifth task of the Udacity Self-Driving Car Nanodegree program.
 The main goal of the project is to create a software pipeline to identify vehicles in a video from a front-facing camera on a car.
-Additionally, a [Lane Line finding][proj1] algorithm was added.
+Additionally, a lane line finding algorithm was added.
+See **[Lane Lines Detection Project][proj1]** for details.

 It was implemented in Python with OpenCV and Scikit-learn libraries.
 Linear SVM was used as a classifier for HOG, binned color and color histogram features.
 The project repo is availuble on [Github][projectRepo].